 Backing up your machine regularly can protect you from the unexpected.
 Keep a few months' worth of backups and make sure the files can be retrieved if needed.
-Learn more about TSM and how to backup your system.
+Download and install CrashPlan and learn how to back up your system.

 Control access to your machine.

-Don't leave your computer in an unsecured area, or unattended and logged on, especially in public places - including Athena clusters and Quickstations.
+Don't leave your computer in an unsecured area, or unattended and logged on, especially in public places.
+This includes Athena clusters and Quickstations.
 The physical security of your machine is just as important as its technical security.